UfoMc/UfoRestAPI/README.md

  - I uploaded my own RestAPI.
 If you notice any possible bugs please feel free to contact me via discord (ufo.dev).
  - You can also contact me on discord if you have any questions about the usage or anything else.

+What is a rest API?
+-
+ - A `Rest`full API is a basicly an indipendent application running on your server managing your data.
+ - It funktions with building a connection to your database and reciving http requests wich tell them what to do.

 Wy sold I use a rest API?
 -
  - Rest api´s make a lot of sense in many different cases.